 Temporary work provides the opportunity to try something new or even develop a set of skills you rarely used in a previous job.
 It allows you to try new areas of work, and often gives you the ability to be able to reflect on your strengths and weaknesses.

 Working with Opus will give you a service you can trust and is guaranteed to successfully assist you in your job search.
 For more advice on temporary work or information on vacancies in either Suffolk, Cambridgeshire or Northamptonshire, please get in touch.
-Send us your CV or queries to [email protected] or call us on 03301 242800.
+Send us your CV or queries email@example.com call us on 03301 242800.
 Click here to see our vacancies.

 Like our Facebook page or follow us on Twitter or LinkedIn to be kept up to date with job news, blogposts and to find out about any careers fairs we will be attending in your area.